A Multifractal Analysis of Asian Foreign Exchange Markets: Introduction

 Previous studies have found evidence for a relationship between the complexity of a system and its degree of multifractality \cite{Plamen}.
 For example, the degree of multifractality in data generated by a multiplicative cascading process is directly related to the long-range correlations of the magnitude time series \cite{Ashkenazy}.
 Other factors that could affect the multifractality of time series include time correlations and the probability distribution of the data \cite{Matia, Kwapie}.
 However, it is still not clear what is the origin of multifractality in financial markets.

-In this paper we study the multifractal properties of a financial time series: the daily return of foreign exchange (FX) markets.
-We consider Japan (JPY/USD), Hong Kong (HKD/USD), Korea (KRW/USD), and Thailand (THD/USD) from 1991 to 2005.
+In this paper we study the multifractal properties of a financial time series: the daily return of four foreign exchange (FX) markets.
+We consider Japan (JPY/USD), Hong-Kong (HKD/USD), Korea (KRW/USD), and Thailand (THD/USD) from 1991 to 2005.
 We employ multifractal detrended fluctuation analysis (MF-DFA) \cite{Kantelhardt} to measure the nonlinear features of the time series, in particular their multifractal spectra.
 To test their significance we randomly shuffle the series to remove any temporal correlations, and find that these spectra narrow significantly.
-In other words, we find that temporal correlation plays an important role in the multifractality of the data, similar to Matia \textit{et al.} \cite{Matia}.
+In other words, we find that temporal correlation plays an important rule in the multifractality of the data, similar to Matia et al. \cite{Matia}.

-To detect changes in market complexity before and after the Asian currency crisis, we divide the series into two periods, before and after the crash, and calculate their multifractal spectra separately.
-We find that for Korea and Thailand the degree of multifractality increased significantly after the crisis, while the FX markets of Hong Kong and Japan did not.
+To detect changes in market complexity before and after the Asian currency crisis, we divide the series into two periods before and after the crash and calculate their multifractal spectra separately.
+We find that for Korean and Thailand the degree of multifractality increased significantly after the Asian currency crisis, while the FX markets of Hong Kong and Japan did not.
 We therefore suggest that both Korea and Thailand have been more influenced by the Asian currency crisis.
-We also examine the effect of return values above a certain threshold on the market complexity.
-We find that for all four countries, market complexity is reduced when high returns are removed.
+We also examine the effect of return values above a certain threshold in the FX markets on the market complexity.
+We find that for all countries, market complexity is related to higher returns.

+In the next Section, we describe the financial data and our methodology.
+In Section 3, we present our results of this study.
+Section 4 concludes the article.